-- Field studies to address gaps or updates in subwatershed level information for the applicable catchment or subcatchment areas of the Block Plan - Integration of the existing management goals and recommendations of the applicable subwatershed study(s). - Completion of an impact assessment and development recommendations for mitigation, restoration and enhancement following the City's natural heritage system policies based on the Block Plan concept and including all related infrastructure, parks, trails, etc. - Provide a water balance that is inclusive of natural heritage features and areas based on the Block Plan concept - Refine stormwater management plans and recommendations including infiltration targets to support and achieve the overall water balance for the Block Plan area and support maintaining or improving the hydrologic functions of natural heritage features and areas, surface water and ground water features (refer to engineering requirements in Section 4.3). - Provide recommendations for the enhancement and restoration of existing surface water features and their riparian areas; and the management of contaminants (i.e. salt) and runoff, in order to support fish habitat and the improvement of water quality and quantity. - Assess impacts and develop recommendations to mitigate proposed refinements for the trail network and associated alignments including looking at opportunities to collocate trails with other existing or proposed infrastructure.
-Where trails are proposed within the natural heritage system, provide recommendations to ensure compatibility between natural heritage features and areas and the proposed trail network including the provision of sufficient space for trails in accordance with the Official Plan Natural Heritage System policies. - Develop management objectives for stewardship and restoration of natural heritage features and areas, including the provision of recommendations regarding the protection and enhancement of the City's urban forest resources, including the identification of plantable spaces, while also providing opportunities for meadow communities and pollinator habitats. - Identify and develop monitoring and adaptive management recommendations to ensure long-term sustainability of the natural heritage system within the Block Plan area and natural heritage features and areas, surface water features and ground water features.
+- Field studies to address gaps or updates in subwatershed level information for the applicable catchment or subcatchment areas of the Block Plan; - Integration of the existing management goals and recommendations of applicable subwatershed studies; - Completion of an impact assessment and development recommendations for mitigation, restoration and enhancement following the City's Natural Heritage System policies based on the Block Plan concept and including all related infrastructure, parks, trails, etc.; - Provide a water balance that is inclusive of natural heritage features and areas based on the Block Plan concept; - Refine stormwater management plans and recommendations including infiltration targets to support and achieve the overall water balance for the Block Plan area and support maintaining or improving the hydrologic functions of natural heritage features and areas, surface water features and ground water features (refer to engineering requirements in Section 2.3.2); - Provide recommendations for the enhancement and restoration of existing surface water features and their riparian areas, and the management of contaminants (i.e. salt) and runoff, in order to support fish habitat and the improvement of water quality and quantity; - Assess impacts and develop recommendations to mitigate proposed refinements for the trail network and associated alignments including looking at opportunities to collocate trails with other existing or proposed infrastructure.
+Where trails are proposed within the Natural Heritage System, provide recommendations to ensure compatibility between natural heritage features and areas and the proposed trail network, including the provision of sufficient space for trails, in accordance with the Official Plan Natural Heritage System policies;

+- Develop management objectives for stewardship and restoration of natural heritage features and areas, including the provision of recommendations regarding the protection and enhancement of the City's forest resources, including the identification of plantable spaces, while also providing opportunities for meadow communities and pollinator habitats; - Identify and develop monitoring and adaptive management recommendations to ensure long-term sustainability of the Natural Heritage System within the Block Plan area and natural heritage features and areas, surface water features and ground water features.